zikusooka/toggle-pw-volumes/README.md

 -----
-Cycle through all sessions of app (e.g VLC) and unmute/mute volume I use it to watch multiple TV channels especially during prime news hour This script must be run by the user who is playing application to control i.e. pipewire must be running
+Cycle through all sessions of app (e.g VLC) and unmute/mute volume I use it to watch multiple TV channels especially during prime news hour

+TIP
+---
+Use keyboard custom shortcuts in GNOME to assign a custom key that you can press to toggle the volume i.e. GNOME Settings >> Keyboard >> View and Customize Shortcuts

+NOTE: This script must be run by the user who is playing application to control i.e. pipewire must be running